SalmaAlassal/mrNetwork/DHCP/README.md

            Destination MAC address: MAC address of DHCP clients
            ```
      - **Step 3: DHCP Request Message**
         - DHCP clients send the request message to the server when it receives a DHCP offer message from the server.
 This message tells the server that it accepts the IP address given by the server.
 Here destination address will be 255.255.255.255 means it’s again broadcast.
-The reason for this is there might be many DHCP servers in the network so the client may receive multiple offer messages and it will accept the request that reaches him first and send a broadcast message to eliminate other DHCP servers.
+The reason for this is there might be many DHCP servers in the network, so the client may receive multiple offer messages, and it will accept the request that reaches him first and send a broadcast message to eliminate other DHCP servers.
 Here source IP address will be 0.0.0.0 as the DHCP server hasn’t yet assigned an IP address to the client.
 DHCP Request Message is also a broadcast message.
           ```
           Source IP address: 0.0.0.0
           Destination IP address: 255.255.255.255